 - 2. The 1st Vice-Chairperson shall:

 - a) Succeed the Chairperson

 - b) Conduct the Graduate Student Paper Contest

 - 3. The 2nd Vice-Chairperson shall:

 - a) Succeed the 1st Vice-chairperson

-- b) Conduct the Graduate Student Poster Contest portion of the Poster Session

-- C. The Resident Education committee has two standing subcommittees: the Contest Rules subcommittee and the Summer Contest Site subcommittee.

-- 1. The Contest Rules subcommittee shall:

-a) Be composed of the Chairperson, 1st Vicechairperson, 2nd Vice-chairperson and the immediate past summer contest site chairperson.

-b) Receive written complaints, questions and suggested changes to the rules of all three Resident Education contests for appropriate action.
+b) Conduct the Graduate Student Poster Contest portion of the Poster Session a) Be composed of the Chairperson, 1st Vicechairperson, 2nd Vice-chairperson and the immediate past summer contest site chairperson. b) Receive written complaints, questions and suggested changes to the rules of all three Resident Education contests for appropriate action.